 I like dark chocolate and darker coffee.
 If you peeked into my home on a Sunday afternoon you would find me surrounded by music, books, magazines and sometimes a grumpy kitty stretched out on my lap.

-I spend my days juggling multiple grades, activities, and discipling my kids, sneaking in time to write in slivers of time.
+I spend my days juggling multiple grades, activities, and discipling my kids, and sneaking in time to write in slivers of time.
 Some days are full of productivity and other days I wonder what happened to the kitchen counters and where in the world did my sofa disappear too?

 The hard answer is that I am still becoming.